MileHacker Logo

 Kai Tak Runway Park

-Located on the former runway of Kai Tak Airport, this park includes historical factors and information about the airport's legacy, acting as a memorial to its aviation history.
+Positioned on the former runway of Kai Tak Airport, this national park includes historical factors and information about the airport''s heritage, acting as a memorial to its aviation history.

 Archaeological & Military Notes

 Urban Kowloon contains no major accessible archaeological sites.
-Its rapid development built over earlier layers of history.
+Its rapid development built over earlier different periods of history.
 More significant findings can be found in the New Territories.
-Stonecutters Island Naval Base is restricted access.
+Stonecutters Island Naval Base is limited access.

 Natural Attractions in Kowloon

-While mainly urban, Kowloon offers green spaces and natural viewpoints which offer respite from the city's hustle.
-Check out these areas for a different perspective of the peninsula.
+While mainly urban, Kowloon offers lush areas and natural viewpoints which offer respite from the city's hustle.
+Check out these areas from a different angle of the peninsula.

 • Kowloon Park (Tsim Sha Tsui): A large urban park with an aviary, swimming pool, Chinese garden, and sculpture walk.
 A green lung in the heart of Tsim Sha Tsui.